Parking Fines in Logan Central: Costs, Appeals & How to Avoid Them

 Understanding Parking Fine Amounts in Logan Central

 More serious breaches escalate dramatically.
-Parking on footpaths or creating hazardous situations can result in fines reaching $2,800.
+Parking on footpaths or creating hazardous situations can result in fines reaching $500 to $2,800.
 Around busy areas like the Gold Coast Line station, enforcement is particularly strict due to high commuter traffic.
 The council takes these matters seriously to maintain safety and accessibility for everyone.

 Late Payments and Escalating Costs